create your own

 Another thing: Don’t get your eyebrows too thin!
 Use an eyebrow pencil LIGHTLY to fill in any gaps.

 Under eyes: to get rid of puffiness under your eyes, place a spoon in the freezer for a few minutes.
 Once it’s good and cold, hold it to the puffy area.
-This will temporarily reduce the swelling.
+This will temporarily reduce the swelling by restricting the capillaries.

 Dark circles under the eyes are a common problem and one that can make you look tired and old.
-To hide them, you must first decide what color they are, then use a concealer in an opposite color.
+For anti aging effects, hide them.
+You must first decide what color they are, then use a concealer in an opposite color.
 For example, if your circles appear to be bluish, use a yellow concealer.
 If the circles have a sallow, yellowish brown shade, use a bluish concealer.
 Red circles require a green concealer.
 Dab the concealer on lightly and blend lightly – don’t overdo the blending, as the action can make the circles more noticeable and damage the fragile under-eye skin.
 Next, use a concealer the same shade as your foundation.

-Hair: Medium-length haircuts can take a few years off your age.
+Hair: Medium-length haircuts can take a few years off your age and can be anti aging.
 Choose a cut that falls just above your shoulders.
 An off-center side part with some wispy bangs can do wonders.
 Of course, you should use hair color to cover any gray, but don’t go too dark – or too light.
 Stay away from harsh shades like platinum blonde, black, and bright red.
 Also, a few subtle highlights or multi-dimensional color will make your hair appear more youthful and healthy.

 Teeth: Stained or yellow teeth are one of the most aging elements of all!
-Have them whitened professionally or save some money and do it yourself.
+For anti aging, have them whitened professionally or save some money and do it yourself.
 There are numerous over-the-counter products for this, ranging in price and effectiveness.
 Read about the specifics by clicking the link below this article.

 Chin and neck: Define your chin by placing a dab of lighter makeup on it and blending.
 To help conceal a double chin or “waddles,” use a darker shade of makeup on your neck, starting at your jaw line to define your jaw.
 You can also use a brush-on bronzer for this.